College of Arts & Sciences

 MA 113 College Algebra.
 (3)Prerequisite: ACT math subscore of 19 or higher, or MA 100 with grade of C or better (effective January 2010).Equations, inequalities, functions and their graphs, inverse functions, polynomials, zeros of polynomials, exponentials and logarithms, systems of equations, systems of inequalities.

 MA 114 Plane Trigonometry.
-(3) Prerequisite: MA 113.Right triangle trigonometry, trigonometric and inverse trigonometric functions and their graphs, analytic trigonometry and applications.
+(3) Prerequisite: ACT math subscore of 22 or higher, or MA 113 with a grade of C or better.Right triangle trigonometry, trigonometric and inverse trigonometric functions and their graphs, analytic trigonometry and applications.

 MA 123 Statistics.
 (3) An introduction to basic applications of descriptive and inferential statistics: organizing data, mean, median and mode, and standard deviation, boxplots, probability and discrete random variables, the binomial distribution, the normal distribution, sampling distribution of the mean, confidence intervals and hypothesis tests for one population mean, the chi-square distribution.

 MA 130 Precalculus.
-(3) Prerequisite: MA 113 or three years of high school mathematics which include two years of algebra.This course will cover functions and their graphs, including polynomial and rational functions, trigonometric functions, and exponential and logarithmic functions; systems of equations; and sequences and series.
+(3) Prerequisite: ACT math subscore of 22 or higher, or MA 113 with a grade of C or better.This course will cover functions and their graphs, including polynomial and rational functions, trigonometric functions, and exponential and logarithmic functions; systems of equations; and sequences and series.
 Emphasis will be placed on knowledge, skills, and techniques needed in higher level mathematics courses such as Calculus I.

-MA 181 Calculus I. (3) Prerequisites: MA 113 and 114, or 130.A thorough treatment of differential calculus including the concepts of limits, continuity, derivatives, and applications of derivatives.
+MA 181 Calculus I. (3) Prerequisites: ACT math subscore of 24 or higher, or MA 113 and MA 114 with grades of C or better, or MA130 with grade of C or better.A thorough treatment of differential calculus including the concepts of limits, continuity, derivatives, and applications of derivatives.

 MA 182 Calculus II.
 (3) Prerequisite: MA 181A thorough treatment of integral calculus including Riemann sums, applications of integrals, and techniques of integration, as well as the calculus of transcendental functions.